The rule system pervades Shopware 6. It solves the problem of calculating the cart differently based on the context (

 car is in the cart) to point b (

 The center of the rule system is the

 Rule.
 It is realized as a variant of the Specification pattern but omits the name due to a few key differences.

 - Storable, retrievable and identifiable through the Data Abstraction Layer.

 As well as a Specification class, a Rule class represents a condition to fulfill.
 It implements the

 match(RuleScope $scope) function to validate user defined values against a runtime state.
 See the following object diagram for a better understanding:

-As you can see a single rule can either contain user defined values or other, user defined, rules.
+As you can see, a single rule can either contain user defined values or other user defined rules.
 These are Container rules.
 The rule system here bears some resemblance to the SearchCriteria, although independent.
-Where a criteria is the representation of a query that gets translated and executed through the storage engine, the rule matches in memory in PHP and does not access the underlying storage.
+A Search Criteria is the representation of a query that gets translated and executed through the storage engine.
+The rule matches in-memory in PHP and does not access the underlying storage.

-Following Shopware 6s data driven approach the rule objects are stored to the database and used to trigger behaviour in the cart through the associations present.
+Following Shopware 6s data-driven approach, the rule objects are stored in the database and used to trigger behavior in the cart through the associations present.

 For more insights on the rule validation, take a look at the Cart documentation